 If you’re a long-term reader, you know our hotel needs have shifted upon having kids.
 I love that the Holiday Inn Resort Jekyll Island offers several types of rooms – including a kid suites.
 Notably, they also have pet-friendly rooms and connecting rooms.

-Amenities That Are On Property
+Property Amenities That Are Designed For Families

-The Beach House Restaurant
+The Beach House Restaurant at Holiday Inn Jekyll Island

 Second to the ocean view, this is what really sells the Holiday Inn Jekyll Island: KIDS EAT FREE AT THEIR RESTAURANT!
 Upon check-in, you receive kids meal vouchers to redeem at The Beach House.
 It’s the on-property restaurant with indoor and outdoor seating.